sjb3d/caldera/README.md

   * Automatic memory allocation of temporary buffers and images
   * Automatic placement of barriers and layout transitions
 * Various helpers to cache Vulkan objects, with live reload of shaders
-  * Supported for vertex/fragment/compute but not yet for ray tracing pipeline shaders
+  * Live reload not yet supported for ray tracing pipeline shaders (shader binding table not updated yet)
 * Asynchronous loading of static buffers and images from the CPU

 ## Test Apps